nishchaljs/Instant-Tele-Emergency-Alarm-Module---iTEAM/README.md

  - Piezoelectric buzzer

 ## KEIL Implementation
-This repository gives access to the embeded C code suitable wrote on KEIL editor for ARM LPC2148 module
+This repository gives access to the embedded C code suitable wrote on KEIL editor for ARM LPC2148 module

  ## Benefits of iTEAM
  	Extremely Low-cost device used for multi-purpose utilities